ethereum/devp2p/caps/eth.md

 the byte size of `tx-type || tx-data` for typed transactions, and the size of the RLP-encoded `legacy-tx` for non-typed legacy transactions.

 The `cells` element is a bitmap marking which cell indices can be fetched from the sending peer.
-For each bit set to one, the peer stores the cells at that index in every blob of all blob transactions included in the announcement.
-This field is only relevant for those entries that refer to blob transactions.
-Blob transactions with the same `cells` field may be announced together in a batch within this message.
-This field must be set to nil when no blob transactions are announced in the message.
+For each bit set to one, the peer stores the cells at that index in every blob of all blob transactions included in the announcement. `cells` is only relevant for those entries that refer to blob transactions, and can be ignored when no blob transactions are announced in the message.

 The recommended soft limit for this message is 4096 items (~150 KiB).